San Diego Assault Lawyer

 What is California Penal Code 242?

 If a person touches an intimate part of another individual against his or her will for “the purpose of sexual arousal, sexual gratification, or sexual abuse,” it is considered that the person is committing sexual battery.
 Sexual battery is a misdemeanor in San Diego, and it is defined under Penal Code Section 243.4.
 A San Diego sexual assault attorney can help assault victims who have experienced sexual violence.

 Verbally threatening an individual in San Diego is considered an assault and possibly an attempt to commit battery.
 However, physically striking the individual is a battery.
 If you are facing assault charges, keep in mind that you’ll need a lawyer.
 Griffin Law Office is always available for initial case consultations.
 Contact them today and begin crafting your assault legal defense.

 What Is Defined under California Penal Code 240?

 In California, assault and aggravated assault involve a person deliberately harming another.
 An assault is performed by a threat of bodily harm combined with an obvious, present ability to cause the harm.
 Due to the fact that both assault and battery laws can be found in criminal as well as in civil law, either may lead to criminal and/or civil liability.
 In civil law, an assault that leads to an injury or harm is the basis for a legal claim by the assault victims.

 If you are convicted of assault in San Diego, punishment includes up to six months in prison, fines up to $1,000, community service, court-ordered education, or a combination of these penalties.
 But, if there was a use of a weapon or additional battery charges, penalties in San Diego become more severe.

 Assault and battery laws can be complex.
-If you are facing charges under multiple sections of the Penal Code after one incident, get help from a qualified law firm and experienced San Diego assault lawyer.
+If you are facing charges under multiple sections of the California Penal Code after one incident, get help from a qualified law firm and experienced San Diego assault lawyer.
 We at Griffin Law Office understand how emotional and stressful it can be after being charged or arrested for a crime.
 Let us help you and use our courtroom strategies to advocate for you.